Kuchi–Hazara conflict

-Kuchi–Hazara conflict is the series of conflicts between Kuchis and Hazaras over the lands in Hazarajat, the central highlands of Afghanistan, since the early 18th century.
+Kuchi–Hazara conflict, also called the Kuchi–Hazara dispute, is the series of conflicts between Kuchis and Hazaras over the lands in Hazarajat, the central highlands of Afghanistan, since the early 18th century.
 After the establishment of new Afghan Government, these conflicts have turned into war between Hazaras and Kuchis.
 The conflicts have left tens of people dead, hundreds injured and thousands internally displaced in recent years.

 History

 During the early 18th century when Ghilzai Pashtuns were first independent of Safavid dynasty and began migration into pastures of Hazarajat and pushing Hazaras toward west.

 The Behsud conflicts

 The Behsud districts (both Behsud 1 and Behsud 2) of Maidan Wardak province are predominantly Hazara populated where the Kuchis are stopped to enter further in Hazarajat.
 The prevention has cost tens of lives, leaving hundreds injured and thousands internally displaced in the recent years.

 Casualties

 Tens of people have been killed, hundreds injured and thousands are internally displaced during the conflicts in Behsud.